MakarovCode/Emissary/README.md

 * You can also use chatbots to fetch and generate reports any time outside the timeframes configurated.
 * You can also configurate linux commands and receive in discord the outputs or results.

-# Setup your Discord Server, Channel, Application and Bot
+# Setup your Discord Server
+For this version you need a Discord server, also, you'll need to register as a developer and create an Application and a Bot

 * 1. Go To [Discord Developers](https://discord.com/developers)
-* 2. Create a new application and under the Bot option create a new bot
+* 2. Create a new **application** and under the **Bot** option create a new bot
 * 3. Add your new bot to your server Channel
 * 4. Create a **webhook** in you server channel
-* 5. Paste the **webhooks url** and chat bot token in the Emissary configuration file.
+* 5. Paste the **webhooks url** and chat bot token in the **Emissary** configuration file.

-# Setup your Trello Board and List
+# Setup your Trello (Optional).
+Basically you want to create or use an existing Board and List.

 * 1. Go To [Trello App Key Generator](https://trello.com/app-key)
 * 2. Click in **Token** to create your member token *(be aware of expiration time)*
 * 3. Copy both your **public_key** and **member_token** into the initializer file or runner